 With the serrated leaf edges like that, your tree is most likely Chinese elm.

 Chinese elm is a sort of in-between tree.
 Temperate trees (evergreens like juniper and deciduous like maple, oak) have to be outdoors all the time.
 Tropical evergreens like ficus make good indoor trees.
 Chinese elm is a subtropical.
-Some people do keep them indoors and under the right conditions, they will stay evergreen.
-Some people overwinter them outdoors and treat them as deciduous trees:
+Some people do keep them indoors.
+If yours is used to being indoors, I wouldn't put it out now, if it is already cold and snowy where you are.
+To winter over outside, they need to go through the autumn, to gradually toughen themselves for winter.
+After the weather warms up next spring, you can gradually transition it to outdoors.

 Chinese Elm trees are very flexible about their environment.
 If adapted